 The decorative tiles are simply adorable, usually done in blue and white but sometimes in multiple colors too.
 When you explore Spain and Portugal, you see these ceramic tiles embedded on the corner of the building, a section of tiles over a doorway or over a window.

-These colors of the ceramic are blue and white and the designs tend towards the seafaring scene.
+These typical colors of the ceramic are blue and white and the designs tend towards the seafaring scene.

 16. Cork Products